Ankanmook/UserGroups/README.md

+Dapper
+Entity Framework
+Automapper
+NLog
+Razor Pages => functionality of Asp.net MVC Core

 Run following command on UserGroup.Web npm install

 Database
   1.The database was built using SQL script and then EF scaffolding was done to generate the model which resides in UserGroup.DataModel along with Context